Speakers' Corner: Official

+Southampton

+Speakers Corner Southampton opened in 1971, with it first being used on the 27 November 1971 by an anti apartheid group.

 Nottingham

-The first official Speakers' Corner outside London opened in Nottingham in 2009.
-It was officially inaugurated by Jack Straw, the UK Justice Secretary, on 22 February 2009.
+Speakers' Corner Nottingham was officially inaugurated by Jack Straw, then secretary of state for justice, on 22 February 2009.
 The designated space occupied a new landscaped extension to the city's Old Market Square, at the junction of King Street and Queen Street.
 The large paved space includes the new statue of Brian Clough, the former manager of Derby County and Nottingham Forest, who forged ties between the two cities which were famous for local rivalry.

 Lichfield, Staffordshire

 Speakers Corner Lichfield was launched in May 2009, with the help of the Speakers' Corner Trust, to much applause.
-Hundreds of people joined in the celebrations which featured more than 30 speeches, musical and dance performances, as well as star appearances from BBC's Jo Malin and former Coronation Street star Chris Walker.
+Hundreds of people joined in the celebrations which featured more than 30 speeches, musical and dance performances, as well as appearances Chris Walker.

 Today Speakers' Corner is a site for events and activities, as well as a destination for all the community to visit and have their say on topics close to their hearts.

 Since the launch, a plaque has been unveiled at the site, along with a code of conduct.
 Plans for the site include a stone plaque marking the spot, as well as a series of annual events.